UPDATED: FEBRUARY 26, 2025

 - 52 oz (6 1/2 cups) of water

-- 1/4 – 1/2 cup rosewater (Cortas)
+- 1/4 – 1/2 cup of rosewater

 Lady Grey Lemonade

 Now, again, this one does require a little prep work but the payoff is worth it!
 This is my take on the Arnold Palmer, which traditionally consists of sweetened black tea and lemonade.
 It’s a popular drink here in the Southern US, but I could never get behind it.
-I couldn’t really put my finger on it until one day I decide, maybe black tea isn’t the best tea for that combination.
+I couldn’t really put my finger on it until one day I decided that maybe plain black tea isn’t the best tea for that combination.

-- Single Serving Grey Lemonade
+Single Serving of Lady Grey Lemonade

-- 8 oz (1 C) of brewed lady grey cooled
+- 8 oz (1 C) of brewed Lady Grey cooled (1 tea bag)

 - 2-4 tablespoons of sugar

-- 4 oz (1/2 C) of water to pour to taste
+- 4 oz (1/2 C) of water

 - lemon and orange peel to garnish